 Use Case: Location-based personalized offer

 Actionable insights, advanced analytics

-A good customer data platform not only provides insights into existing customers’ behaviors, but it can also reveal changing behavior and preferences based on signals received from real-time interactions.
+A good CDP provides insights into existing customers’ behaviors, and also reveals changing behavior and preferences based on signals received from real-time interactions.

 Given the sheer magnitude of data readily available to most banks, a robust CDP can extract valuable insights using predictive and prescriptive analytics with machine learning.
 For example, machine learning can help identify which customers are likely to churn out, those who will likely purchase a new product, and those who would prefer a competitor’s product.